Warriors lose Stephen Curry to broken hand, look for answers

-Now, Curry and Looney are hurt and Green is dealing with a balky back.
-And the Warriors have looked anything but dominant during a 1-3 start.

-“It’s been a tough start for us on many levels, so we’re just trying to find our footing,” coach Steve Kerr said.
-“This puts us in a tough spot, so we’ll assess it and go from there.”
+SAN FRANCISCO (AP)D’Angelo Russell has done this before, forced to take on a far bigger role just last season because of injuries in Brooklyn.
+And now the new Golden State guard must do it again with the absence of both Stephen Curry and Klay Thompson in a suddenly short-handed backcourt.

-Curry joined Splash Brother Klay Thompson as the latest sidelined star.
-The two-time MVP broke his left hand in a 121-110 loss to Phoenix on Wednesday night and it remained unclear a day later how long he might be sidelined, while Splash Brother Thompson could miss the entire season recovering from July 2 surgery for a torn ACL in his left knee that he hurt in a Game 6 loss in the NBA Finals that gave Toronto its first title.
+Curry broke his left hand in a 121-110 loss to Phoenix on Wednesday night and it remained unclear a day later how long he might be sidelined, while Splash Brother Thompson could miss the entire season recovering from July 2 surgery for a torn ACL in his left knee that he hurt in a Game 6 loss in the NBA Finals that gave Toronto its first title.
 Curry underwent a CT scan Thursday but the team said it would have specialists evaluate the results before providing an update on his status.

 ”Definitely trying to take on that leadership role and continue to get better every year with being able to lead guys on what I see and what I’ve been through,” he said. ”It’s definitely a similar situation, but it’s going to be tougher.
 We’ve got a lot of young guys that are going to be forced to mature and step up, so I’m looking forward to it as well. … It’s an opportunity.
 Go back to the drawing board with the team and the coaching staff, and see what we can do to prepare for each game day in and day out.
 The big thing I see is just opportunity for a lot of people.”

+”It’s been a tough start for us on many levels, so we’re just trying to find our footing,” Kerr said. ”This puts us in a tough spot, so we’ll assess it and go from there.”

 The challenge of putting a winning team on the court now seems daunting.
-The rookies have been thrown into action right away out of necessity — not the norm with these Warriors in recent years.
+What so recently featured five All-Stars in the same starting five is now a cast of mostly rookies thrown into action right away out of necessity – not the norm with these Warriors in recent years.

+They are 1-3 with two ugly losses – the Suns led 43-14 after the first quarter – at home in new Chase Center, where they are winless and hardly have that overwhelming home-court advantage that Oracle Arena provided night after night across the bay in Oakland.

+Many already consider it a lost season, with playoff hopes in the powerful Western Conference grim at best.

 ”We just got to make up for it by playing hard and playing together, and making sure we’re together the time he’s out,” said rookie Eric Paschall, who made his first career start and scored a team-high 20 points against the Suns.